 The final processed data was used as the input modeling over the entire block.
-The algorithm used for the inversion modeling was GALEISBSTDEM3 which is a one dimensional (1D) layered earth deterministic algorithm designed to invert airborne time-domain electromagnetic data.
+The algorithm used for the inversion modeling was GALEISBSTDEM which is a one dimensional (1D) layered earth deterministic algorithm designed to invert airborne time-domain electromagnetic data.
 Since the algorithm is 1D, it assumes that the Earth is horizontally stratified and laterally-uniform layer conductivities and thicknesses.
-For VTEM, the 1D assumption works well in a stratified geology due to the limited lateral sensitivity of the system's measurement outside of its footprint4.
+For VTEM, the 1D assumption works well in a stratified geology due to the limited lateral sensitivity of the system's measurement outside of its footprint.
 Each of these 1D inversion models can be "stitched" together to form visualizations of the layer conductivities along the flight line in 2D and for the entire block in 3D.

 The GALEISBSTDEM algorithm has two modeling options: a multi-layer smooth model which solves for the layer's conductivity while the thicknesses remain fixed, or a few-layer blocky model which solves for both the layer's conductivity and thickness.
 Since the inversion problem for AEM is underdetermined, the solution is non-unique and regularization is needed to constrain the model results.
 The multi-layer smooth model constrains the inversion by fitting only smoothly varying conductivity models with respect to depth which acts as a way to regularize the results.
 The main constraint for a few-layer blocky model is the number of initial layers in the reference model since this option attempts to resolve a model that reflects the conductivity and thickness of each geological layer.
 The multi-layer smooth model option works best when there is little prior information about the expected model results due to the smooth nature of the regularization.
 However, this option is not able to accurately define individual geological layer thicknesses, conductivities, or depths to geological boundaries.
-To resolve those, the few-layer blocky model option is necessary but requires accurate estimations of the starting models number of layers and conductivity.
+To resolve those more accurately, the few-layer blocky model option is necessary but requires accurate estimations of the starting models number of layers and conductivity.
 The blocky model option has the ability to apply probabilistic constraints to each of the conductivity and thickness values in the starting model.
 These constraints restrict or penalize the inversion algorithm from deviating from the starting model values.
-Therefore, this additional method of constraining the inversion can be use when there is prior information about the geology, like well logs or boreholes.
+Therefore, this additional method of constraining the inversion can be use when there is prior information about the geology. like well logs or boreholes.

 For this survey, the inversion process began by using the multi-layer smooth option to model the final processed data.
 The starting model consisted of 25 layers with a starting thickness of 2.5 metres and grew logarithmically to a depth of 250 metres plus a basement layer.
 Each of these layers started from resistivity of 33 ohm-m.
-This inversion and each subsequent inversion run inverted every 10th sounding which results in a separation of 25-30 metres for each inverted model.
-Testing was conducted which showed that this data decimated did not impact the model resolution.
+This inversion and each subsequent inversion run inverted every 5th sounding which results in a separation of 12-15 metres for each inverted model.
+Testing was conducted which showed that this data decimation did not impact the model resolution.
 The inversion was able to fit these models within the misfit for each of the soundings not heavily influence by cultural noise.
 The inversion model results were able to show the general structure of the geology's conductivity profile.
-The models showed a moderately conductive layer at surface and differentiated the more resistive aquifer throughout the centre of the block.
-At depth, the inversion resolved a very conductive layer which coincided with the Pierre shale formation from the well log information.
+The models show a variably conductive layer at surface typically between 10-30 ohm-m.
+The top of the aquifer begins to show around 50-60 metres in depth with a very conductive layer below the aquifer which coincides with the Pierre Shale formation from the well logs.